 Can Team GB deliver major Olympics medal haul amid state of emergency in Tokyo?

+Olympics 2021: Can Team GB deliver major medal haul amid state of emergency in Tokyo?

 The Games are due to take place in unusual conditions in Japan due to rising coronavirus rates in the Japanese capital